-Marriott and SPG offer redemptions options focused on rewarding its members with once-in-a-lifetime events.
+Marriott offer redemptions options focused on rewarding its members with once-in-a-lifetime events.
 These moments incorporate a broad range of events and comprised of the following categories:

 - Culinary Moments, which include exclusive cooking lessons, VIP food festivals and dinner with some of the world’s greatest chefs